Collapsed Florida building drew global visitors, residents - WTMJ

 Raide Jadallah, an assistant Miami-Dade County fire chief, said that while listening devices placed on and in the wreckage had picked up no voices, they had detected possible banging noises, giving rescuers hope some are alive.
 Rescuers were tunneling into the wreckage from below, going through the building’s underground parking garage.

-Personal belongings were evidence of shattered lives amid the wreckage of the Champlain, which was built in 1981 in Surfside, a small suburb northwest of Miami.
+Personal belongings were evidence of shattered lives amid the wreckage of the Champlain, which was built in 1981 in Surfside, a small suburb north of Miami Beach.
 A children’s bunk bed perched precariously on a top floor, bent but intact and apparently inches from falling into the rubble.
 A comforter lay on the edge of a lower floor.
 Televisions.
 Computers.
 Chairs.

 Galfrascoli, a Buenos Aires plastic surgeon, and Nuñez, a theater producer and accountant, had come to Florida to get away from a COVID-19 resurgence in Argentina and its strict lockdowns.
 They had worked hard to adopt Sofia, Fernandez said.